tesorrells/RF-Drone-Detection/README.md

 This is the initial release of our drone detection device.
 Previous releases leading up to this have consisted of research, experiments and data visualization tools.

 ### New Features
-- With this version we are releasing a script that is capable of monitoring local wifi activity.
+- With this version we are releasing a script that is capable of monitoring local Wi-Fi activity.
 Continue reading for usage instruction for `wifi_monitor.py`.
 - This release also came with a large amount of documentation and a clean up of our git branching

 ### Known Issues and Proposed Fixes